DASISH/TERESAH/documentation/user_manual/readme.md

 ![The dialog "Add new tool"](./images/add_a_tool_dialog.png) *The dialog for adding a new tool*

-Fill out the name of the tool and click on "add tool"
+- 1) Fill out the name of the tool..
+- 2) ..and click "add tool"

 !["Tool successfully added" message](./images/tool_successfully_added_message.png) *The message informing you of a new tool beeing successfully added*